Good-Hair/project-guide/README.md

   Stylist
 * Stylist Create Account- { First and Last name, username, password, Shop name, Bio, Location, types of styles they do- for each style minimum ten photos and videos, contact info(phone number, email, EIN, billing address), licenses}
+* Stylist logs into account
 * Stylist provides booking information/ availability
 * Stylist can give promotion preference to appear on explore page
+* Stylist can post and view photos of their work on profile
+* Stylist recieves notifications when they are followed or booked
+* Stylist can see list of followers

   User
 * User creates account { First and Last name, username, password, selection of preferred styles, location, contact }